Kumara-Kaushik/proba_v_challenge/README.md

 ![table_1](/pictures/table_1.png)

-While we could say the loss function the competition uses does not accurately determine the right solution, There are other factors we need to consider improving which could help us increase the score. for instance:
+While we could say the loss function the competition uses, does not accurately determine the right solution, There are other factors we need to consider improving which could help us increase the score. for instance:
 1. The difference in brightness seems to play a major role in the the calculation of the the cPSNR scores.
 2. We do not make use of the masks provided for the HR images.
 3. We do not account for the minor shifts which are present between the LR and HR images.

 All this could be a major factor which will lead to score improvement.
-Yet, I can safely say that the model produces clearer high definition images than a bi-linear up-sampled images.
+Yet, I can safely say that the model produces clearer high definition images than their bi-linear up-sampled counterparts.

 ## Conclusion: